wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 - `EulaWin.cpp` is not a Trim `Frame` screen at all
 - `Menu_help.cpp` is an about/legal modal, not a document-style help browser

+### 10. Atlas Assets Should Replace Shape Files

+The current framework port should assume the legacy VFX/BMP/TGA shape files are being cut over to `_atlas.json` + `.png` outputs everywhere.

+That changes the desired replacement shape in a few important ways:

+- `ShapeLoader.cpp` should map to atlas/frame lookup, not a new runtime parser for legacy shape containers
+- `DrawAgent.cpp` should center on `TextureRegion` or sprite-frame metadata backed by atlas exports
+- control/resource APIs should ask for named frames, subrects, and animation sequences, not raw shape subimage indices
+- legacy readers like `BmpRead.cpp`, `Tgaread.cpp`, and `VfxRead.cpp` become import/compatibility paths, not preferred framework runtime dependencies

 ## Suggested Next Analysis Order

-1. `Batch 02`
-2. `Batch 08`
+1. `Batch 08`
-3. `Batch 01`
+2. `Batch 01`
-4. `Batch 09`
+3. `Batch 09`

 Reason:

-- Batch 06 is now observed, so the highest-value remaining uncertainty is the media/drawing/resource layer used by briefing, credits, splash, and shell presentation
-- Batch 08 should follow while the multiplayer shell split from Batch 07 and Batch 06 is still fresh, so networking internals can be mapped against already-observed UI ownership
+- Batch 08 should follow next while the multiplayer shell split from Batch 07 is still fresh, so networking internals can be mapped against already-observed UI ownership
 - Batch 01 can then tighten bootstrap/config/runtime assumptions after the main UI, media, and networking boundaries are clearer
 - leave leftovers and parser/debug files until the framework/app split is stable enough to avoid churn in the tracker